Merret/SimpleNote/README.md

 # SimpleNote
-SimpleNote is a free service which provides a webpage to store text file and help you to share them with others.
+SimpleNote is a free service which provides a webpage to store text files and help you to share them with others.

 ## Usage
 Go to [https://merret.github.io/SimpleNote/](https://merret.github.io/SimpleNote/).